WildCodeSchool-CDA-LYON-02-2024/wcs-chart-lib/README.md

     toLine: false,
     grid: true,
     radius: 5,
-    fillColor: 'red',
-    strokeColor: 'blue',
   };
 ```
 - **toLine** (Boolean), defaulted to false, this option connects the points together.
 - **grid** (Boolean), defaults to true, this option allows you to display or not the grid on the graph, this grid is drawn from the number of values provided in the values table in dataset.
 - **radius** (type number, accepts one digit after the decimal point), this option defines the size of the point on the graph.
 By default, radius = 2.
-- **fillColor** (type string): this option lets you change the color of the dot.
-Default fillColor = “black”.
-- **strokeColor** (type string): this option changes the color of the point outline.
-Default strokeColor = “black

 ![Point Screenshot](./DOCUMENTATION/src/img/chartPointv2.PNG)